Click Here for Committee Descriptions.

 PROGRAM/SOCIAL EVENTS - This Committee schedules the bi-monthly speakers as directed by the King Lion.
 RELAY FOR LIFE - This Committee coordinates the clubs participation in the Murrysville fund raiser for the American Cancer Society.

 CONSTITUTION & BYLAWS - This Committee is responsible for maintaining the Club's policies.
 Any item not covered by the Constitution or Bylaws is covered by Robert's Rules of Order.

 CONVENTION - This Committee promotes attendance to the yearly District, State and International conventions.
 FOOD BANK / PANTRY - Club members volunteer at the Westmoreland Food Bank to pack senior boxes and the Mother of Sorrows Food Pantry to distribute food.

 BROOM SALE - This is an activity long associated with the Lions Club.
-Brooms that are acquired through the Westmoreland Co.
-Blind Association, along with other speciality Lions items, are available for purchase on the first Thursday of June through September at the Murrysville Farmers' Market.
+Brooms that are acquired through the Blind and Vision Rehabilitation Services of Pittsburgh, along with other speciality Lions items, are available for purchase on the first Thursday of June through September at the Murrysville Farmers' Market.

 PRE-SCHOOL VISION - In cooperation with the Westmoreland Regional Hospital